 - Regular Camp Hours: 9am–4pm

-Join a diverse community of campers and make new friends in our bunks organized by grade and age.
+Join a diverse community of campers and make new friends.
+Our groups, or “Bunks” are organized by grade and age.

-As an upper camper (entering grades 4–8), you’ll have the chance to customize your experience every two weeks by selecting from a full range of options.
-Campers who wish to participate in the musical must attend for a full four-week session.
-For younger campers (entering grades K–3), our well-rounded program will keep you engaged with a variety of exciting activities.
+Upper camp offers the chance to customize the experience every two weeks by selecting from a full range of options.
+Campers who wish to participate in the musical must attend for a full four-week session (Weeks 1-4 and/or Weeks 5-8).

-Campers make a splash and take advantage of our refreshing outdoor or indoor pool every day.
+Swimming is a highlight of the program for all ages.
+Campers make a splash and swim daily.
 Campers in grades K-8 are offered instructional swim twice a week led by certified instructors at the JCC’s acclaimed Lenny Krayzelburg Swim Academy.
+All campers enjoy free swim in our outdoor pool.

 Explore some of our sample daily camp schedules and browse our most recent weekly newsletter to get an idea of all the fun that happens each day at camp.